githedgehog/docs/docs/faq/overview.md

 ## What are the advantages of a spine-leaf architecture?

 A spine-leaf architecture is designed to facilitate traffic that is passing between servers inside of a data center, other architectures like core-access-aggregation are setup to facilitate traffic moving in and out of the data center.
 A spine-leaf architecture provides multiple paths between nodes which allows for router maintenance and resilience in the case of failures.
-The spine-leaf architecture allows allows for multiple points of egress via border leaf nodes.
+The spine-leaf architecture allows for multiple points of egress via border leaf nodes.
 In a spine-leaf architecture the unit of connection is a layer 3 route.
 There are robust tools, queueing algorithms and hardware available to manage network traffic at layer 3.
 To manage the distribution of routes to switches inside the fabric a protocol such as BGP, OSPF, or IS-IS is used.

 ### Spine Leaf Architecture Diagram
 ```mermaid